CISA – Community Involved In Sustaining Agriculture

 You should let employees know when they will receive paychecks and how they will be expected to record their hours.
 It is also a good idea to explain payroll deductions in this section (mandatory types and/or any discretionary deductions).
 If you offer a standard starting pay rate to employees, indicate that here, as well as any standard process for giving employees wage increases.
 If the farm offers higher wages for working certain shifts (nights, weekends, etc.), you can include that here as well.

 Note that the law requires workers to be paid within six days of the end of a pay period.
 Hourly employees must be paid at least biweekly, and piecework employees must be paid at least weekly.
-Mandatory payroll deductions include: 1) state and federal income tax withholdings, 2) deductions for Social Security and Medicare, and 3) the state payroll tax for family and medical leave, which employers must collect beginning July 1, 2019.
+Mandatory payroll deductions for most employees include: 1) state and federal income tax withholdings, 2) deductions for Social Security and Medicare, and 3) the state payroll tax for family and medical leave, which employers must collect beginning July 1, 2019.

 With very limited exceptions, payroll deductions that are not legally mandatory, or that are not employee-authorized for their own benefit (such as health insurance), are not allowed in Massachusetts.
 For example, deductions for mandatory farm tools or clothing, or for damage done by an employee, are generally not allowed.
 Limited deductions may sometimes be allowed for providing housing and meals, but the allowable deductions can never exceed $35 per week for lodging and $42 per week for meals, and in many cases they must be lower.
 Moreover, housing must meet certain standards, and an employer can only take deductions if they are disclosed in writing to the employee, they are voluntary, and the employee accepts the deductions in writing.